Progressive house: Stylistic elements

-The progressive house sound of the early 1990s is characterized by a fusion of US house, UK house, Italian house, and techno influences.
-It features long tracks (typically 8–12 minutes) with evolving structures, subtle transitions, and layered melodies, creating a deep, hypnotic, and atmospheric experience on the dance floor.
+The progressive sound can be distinct from the later uplifting trance and vocal trance.
+It tends to lack anthemic choruses, crescendos and drum rolling, but holds an emphasis on rhythmic layers.
 Intensity is added by the regular addition and subtraction of layers of sound.
 Phrases are typically 4, 8, or 16 bars long and often begin with a new or different melody or rhythm.